WCGA/knowledge-base/docs/metadata/metadata.rst

 Ecological Markup Language

 EML is a specification intended to support the description of any type of ecological information, including raw data, published research papers, rights information, and research protocols.
 At the highest level, EML models four primary entities: datasets, literature, software, and protocols.
+The WCODP technical community is working on developing a process for harvesting this format of metadata.

 .. seealso::
 	* For more information about EML, see http://knb.ecoinformatics.org/software/eml/.